Recombinate (antihemophilic factor recombinant) for hemophilia

 - 60%-100% of normal, with dosing every 8-24 hours, in the case of a life-threatening bleeding episode (e.g., head injury or throat bleeding).

-For a major surgical procedure, Recombinate should be given before surgery, and then every 8-24 hours to maintain FVIII activity levels at 80%-100% of normal until healing is complete.
+For a major surgical procedure, Recombinate should have been given before surgery, and then every 8-24 hours to maintain FVIII activity levels at 80%-100% of normal until healing was complete.

-The infusions can be done at a clinic or home at a rate of up to 5 mL per minute, based on a patient’s comfort level.
-Patients should not attempt to inject Recombinate unless they have received proper training on how to do the infusions from a doctor or a hemophilia treatment center.
+The infusions could be done at a clinic or at home at a rate of up to 5 mL per minute, based on a patient’s comfort level.
+Patients were advised not to attempt to inject Recombinate unless they had received proper training on how to do the infusions from a doctor or a hemophilia treatment center.

-The safety and efficacy of Recombinate were evaluated in two open-label clinical studies in people with hemophilia A who had and had not been previously treated with a plasma-derived FVIII product.
+The safety and efficacy of Recombinate were evaluated in two open-label clinical studies in people with hemophilia A, including those who had been previously treated with a plasma-derived FVIII product and those who had not.

 Trial in previously treated patients